fmrtl73/pxdocs/content/operations/operate-kubernetes/migrate-daemonset.md

 * If the update strategy is changed from `RollingUpdate` to `OnDelete` during the nodes migration, the procedure will be blocked after the current node migration is done, then the procedure will wait for manual approval.
 {{</info>}}

+You can skip the next section and proceed to [this section](#check-migration-status) to verify the status of your migration.
 ### Approve the migration

 To approve the migration, run the following command: